lifeisstillgood/softwaremind/docs/chapters/index.rst

 Introduction
 ============

+We see new IT as being co-ordination not communication. emails were communicating. we have that. productivity will come from mass co-ordination, what that will look like may be saas apps on phones helping workflow but also sourcing cheapest products or ??

+why secure enclave workflow apps somimportant

 Ultimately we need our software to help us, not serve us up to corporations for their benefit.

 .. toctree::